cseanburns/semantic_web_development/src/3e1-flexbox-basics.md

     - `space-around`: similar to above, but spaces first and last flex item a half space from each margin border
     - `stretch`: flex items are stretched from start to end

-Note how some properties above refer to the main-axis or the cross-axis.
+Note how some properties above refer to the main axis or the cross axis.

+- to use on main axis properties:
+    - `justify-content`
+- to use on cross axis properties:
+    - `align-items`
+    - `align-content`

-By default, the main-axis is the x-axis, and the cross-axis is the y-axis.
+By default, the main axis is the x-axis, and the cross axis is the y-axis.

 ## Examples

 To initiate a flex layout, we use the `display` property.
 We can use the `display` property in section elements such as `<body>`, `<article>`, `<section>`, `<nav>`, `<div>`, etc.
+These elements become **flex containers**.
+The **flex items** in these containers is thus any direct child element of a flex container.
 For example, to create a flex container for the `<nav>` element, we could use the following CSS declaration:

 ```